 Sample Clauses for Use in Employment Dispute Resolution Programs and Contracts

 The following are basic sample clauses providing for mediation or arbitration in an employment contract.
 A variety of issues may affect the enforceability or effectiveness of these sample clauses, therefore it is recommended that you review applicable law in your jurisdiction and consult experienced counsel for advice.
 The information contained herein should not be considered legal advice or legal opinion.
-For information about setting a case, call your local JAMS office at 1-800-352-5267.
+For information about naming JAMS in your program or setting a case, call your local JAMS office at 1.800.352.5267.

 Sample clause for mediation only: